azdanov/mysql-katas/README.md

 > Kata (型 or 形 literally: "form"), a Japanese word, are detailed choreographed patterns of movements practiced either solo or in pairs.

-Some simple exercises to practise SQL in MySql database.
+Some simple exercises to practise SQL in MySQL database.

 ## CRUD